 In Massachusetts, a person can commit the crime of assault or the crime of assault and battery.
-These crimes start as misdemeanors but can be punished as felonies if serious injury results or certain victims are targeted.
+These crimes start as misdemeanors but can be punished as felonies if serious injury results, certain victims are targeted, or a dangerous weapon is used.
 This article will provide an overview of how Massachusetts defines and punishes assault crimes and assault-and-battery crimes.

 Under Massachusetts' laws, assault is a separate, distinct crime from assault and battery.
 Here's how case law distinguishes the two.